quickapps/docs/en/developers/blocks-api.rst

 Blocks Anatomy
 ==============

-Blocks are internally threated as Entity objects within of the "blocks" table (Block\Model\Entity\Block).
+Blocks are internally threated as entity objects within the "blocks" table (``Block\Model\Entity\Block``).
 Each time a Custom Block is created in the blocks administration area a new entity is added to this table.
 Plugins may create Widget Blocks during their installation process by manually inserting new records to this table.